j9recurses/calculatorApp/README.md

 operation: stores the operation that user entered (ie, + -, /, * )

-there are a decimal click and a double decimal click flags that help the calculator deal with situations where has entered decimal input.
+there are a decimal click and a double decimal click flags that help the calculator deal with situations where the user enters decimal input.

 ```